sanket9006/Google-Clooud-Coursera-Notes/README.md

 # Google Clooud Coursera Notes

+## <p align="center"> Internal load balancing </p>

+ Internal load balancing is a regional, private load balancing service for TCP and UDP based traffic.
+In other words, this load balancer enables you to run and scale your services behind a private load balancing IP address.
+This means that it is only accessible through the internal IP address of virtual machine instances that are in the same region.
+Therefore, use internal load balancing to configure an internal load balancing IP address, to act as the front end to your private backend instances.

+## <p align="center"> TCP proxy load balancing </p>

+TCP proxy is a global load balancing service for unencrypted non-HTTP traffic.
+This load balancer terminates your customers TCP sessions at the load balancing layer, then forwards the traffic to your virtual machine instances using TCP or SSO

+TCP proxy load balancing supports both IPv4 and IPv6 addresses for Client Traffic.
+Similar to SSL proxy load balancer, the TCP proxy load balancer provides intelligent routing and security patching

 ## <p align="center"> Overview of HTTP(S) load balancing </p>
 HTTP requests are load balanced on port 80 or 8080, and HTTPS requests are load balanced on port 443. he backend services contain a health check, session affinity, a timeout setting, and one or more backends.
 A health check pulls instances attached to the backend service at configured intervals.
 Instances that pass the health check are allowed to receive new requests.
 Unhealthy instances are not sent requests until they are healthy again.
 Normally, HTTPS load balancing uses a round robin algorithm to distribute requests among available instances.